 - Plug in the power cable and connect your Apple TV to your TV via the HDMI lead.

 - Turn on your TV and switch to the HDMI input your Apple TV is connected to.
-(If your TV supports the HDMI-CSC standard you may not even have to switch to the HDMI channel, it may switch automatically).
+(If your TV supports HDMI-CEC you may not even have to switch to the HDMI channel - it may switch automatically).

 - Press the Menu button on the Siri Remote.
 If this doesn’t make the Apple TV come to life, connect the Siri Remote to your Apple TV by holding down Menu and + keys.

 - Select your language and country using the remote.